 What is a Clinical Trial?

-Every clinical trial follows a pre-defined protocol that includes clear criteria for who is eligible to participate, detailed information about the purpose of the study, who is conducting it and the exact procedures, risks and potential benefits.
+Every clinical trial follows a pre-defined protocol that includes: clear criteria for eligibility; detailed information about the purpose of the study; who is conducting it and the exact procedures; and risks and potential benefits.
 Researchers will present essential information about the study to patients considering participation and should provide time to answer any questions.
-This information will also be presented in writing for participants to review and sign as part of the informed consent process for joining the study.
+This information will also be presented in writing for participants to review and sign as part of an informed consent process for joining the study.

 What to Expect

 Not everyone who is interested in participating in a specific clinical trial will be eligible.
 Each study protocol has strict inclusion and exclusion criteria to ensure that the results can be interpreted clearly.
 If a person is eligible, the research team will explain the study in detail including potential risks and benefits and what the volunteer must do if he or she becomes involved.
 After careful consideration, the interested volunteer will sign the informed consent and be enrolled.